Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Just go with what is on offer and enjoy the adventure!

-There are shaver sockets in 1A, 2A and 3A sleeper cars which can be used to recharge mobile phones and devices.
+There are electric shaver plug sockets in 1A, 2A and 3A sleeper cars.
+These usually also have a plug which can be used to recharge mobile phones and devices.

 The sockets sometimes do work…